gradle/gradle/subprojects/docs/src/docs/release/notes.md

         }
     }

-The generated POM file for `project1` will include these dependency entries:
+The generated POM file for `project1` will now include these dependency entries:

     ...
     <dependencies>